Finding love in the heart of Alaska.

-When New York corporate man Renzo Gallini shows up with papers saying he owns the waystation Jess Jenkins lives and breathes for, she laughs in his face.
-But things get tense when he’s got the paperwork to prove it…and her father, who apparently signed their home away, is nowhere to be found.
+When New York CEO Renzo Gallini shows up with papers saying he owns the waystation Jess lives and breathes for, she laughs in his face.
+But things get tense when he’s got the paperwork to prove it…and her father, who apparently signed her home away, is nowhere to be found.

-Jess has lived her entire life at Last Chance Camp, a man’s world where femininity is relegated to wisps of time behind her closed apartment doors.
+Alaskan native Jess Jenkins has lived most of her life at Last Chance Camp, a man’s world where femininity is relegated to wisps of time behind closed doors.
 Yet she’s proud of what they’ve built here.
 Last Chance is all she needs to be happy and no amber-eyed city-boy will convince her otherwise.

-Renzo Gallini left New York on his mother’s foolish errand, to ferret out what changes would be needed to turn an Alaskan truck stop into a vacation destination.
-He finds little of merit in the wide spot in the road until the small community, led by a fiercely loyal tomboy, show him there’s more to Alaska than just ruts in the road.
+Ren left New York on his mother’s foolish errand, to turn an Alaskan truck stop into a vacation destination.
+He finds little of merit in the wide spot in the road until the small community, led by a fiercely loyal tomboy, shows him there’s more to Alaska than just ruts in the road.
 That survival depends not just on good planning, but on each other.
 And love can be found in places where you least expect it.

 Ren sipped coffee from the restaurant’s porch and watched the tourist group outside dwindle until only Jesse was left.
 She pulled her hair free of its band and gazed skyward.
 Then, to his surprise, she began to twirl in slow circles, her body swaying in time to a music he could not hear, her arms outstretched to the meandering ribbons in the sky.
 Her dark hair, unbound now that her day was done, swirled about her in soft waves.